aniamirjanyan/Load-Avro-from-Kafka-to-MongoDB/README.md

 **Generate Avro Data**

 You can find the Java files above.
 Before running the Java codes make sure docker containers are running.
+Firstly run the Consumer file, and then the Producer file without stopping it.